RafeKettler/magicmethods/magicmethods.markdown

 What happens?
 Exactly what you expect.
 It's just like we had `data` all along.

 Now, for a word of caution: pickling is not perfect.
 Pickle files are easily corrupted on accident and on purpose.
 Pickling may be more secure than using flat text files, but it still can be used to run malicious code.
-It's also incompatible across versions of Python, so don't expect to distribute pickled objects and expect people to be able to open them.
+It's also incompatible across different versions of Python, so don't expect to distribute pickled objects and expect people to be able to open them.
 However, it can also be a powerful tool for caching and other common serialization tasks.

 ###Pickling your own Objects###